 As noted earlier, Chad's severely underfunded healthcare system is unable to provide preventative, long-term, and emergency care for the majority of the population.
 Since facilities are concentrated in cities, rural dwellers generally must travel long distances on poor, unpaved roads to receive treatment.
 Consequently, modern healthcare is completely unavailable for many.
-Further, rural clinics often lack the resources and medical expertise to treat serious illnesses of Chad's medical facilities are dilapidated, ill-equipped, and severely understaffed.
+Further, rural clinics often lack the resources and medical expertise to treat serious illnesses.

+While there are a number of modern and well-equipped hospitals in the capital city of N'Djamena, the majority of Chad's medical facilities are dilapidated, ill-equipped, and severely understaffed.
 In fact, some facilities operate without electricity, running water, or sanitation.
 As of 2021, Chad had just 6 physicians per 100,000 people, well below the World Health Organization's recommendation of 23 physicians per raise health sector spending from 3.6% to 15% of its total budget by 2022.
 However, that goal has not yet been met.